Cornel West

-Early life
+Early life and education

 West was born on June 2, 1953, in Tulsa, Oklahoma, and grew up in Sacramento, California, where he graduated from John F. Kennedy High School.
-His mother, Irene Rayshell (Bias), was a teacher and principal, and his father, Clifton Louis West Jr., was a general contractor for the US Department of Defense.

-His grandfather, Clifton L. West Sr., was pastor of the Tulsa Metropolitan Baptist Church.
+His mother, Irene Rayshell (Bias), was a teacher and principal.
+His father, Clifton Louis West Jr., was a general contractor for the U.S. Department of Defense.
+His grandfather Clifton L. West, Sr. was pastor of the Tulsa Metropolitan Baptist Church.

-Irene B. West Elementary School in Elk Grove, California, is named for his mother.
+Irene B. West Elementary School in Elk Grove, California, is named after his mother.

-As a young man, West marched in civil rights demonstrations and organized protests demanding black studies courses at his high school, where he was student body president.
-He later wrote that, in his youth, he admired "the sincere black militancy of Malcolm X, the defiant rage of the Black Panther Party, and the livid black theology of James Cone."
+As a teen, West marched in civil rights demonstrations and organized protests demanding Black studies courses at his high school, where he was the student body president.
+He later wrote that, in his youth, he admired "the sincere Black militancy of Malcolm X, the defiant rage of the Black Panther Party, and the livid Black theology of James Cone".

-In 1970, after graduation from high school, he enrolled at Harvard College and took classes from the philosophers Robert Nozick and Stanley Cavell.
+In 1970, after graduation from high school, he enrolled at Harvard College and took classes taught by the philosophers Robert Nozick and Stanley Cavell.
 In 1973, West was graduated from Harvard magna cum laude in Near Eastern languages and civilization.
-He credits Harvard with exposing him to a broader range of ideas, influenced by his professors as well as the Black Panther Party.
+He credits Harvard with exposing him to a broader range of ideas and that he was influenced by his professors as well as the Black Panther Party (BPP).
 West says his Christianity prevented him from joining the BPP, instead choosing to work in local breakfast, prison, and church programs.
-After completing his undergraduate work at Harvard, West enrolled at Princeton University where he received a Doctor of Philosophy (PhD) degree in 1980, completing a dissertation under the supervision of Raymond Geuss and Sheldon Wolin, becoming the first African American to graduate from Princeton with a PhD degree in philosophy.
+After completing his undergraduate work at Harvard, West enrolled at Princeton University, where he received a master's degree and a Ph.D. in 1980, completing a dissertation under the supervision of Raymond Geuss and Sheldon Wolin.
+He became the first African American to graduate from Princeton with a Ph.D. degree in philosophy.

-At Princeton, West was heavily influenced by Richard Rorty's neopragmatism.
+At Princeton, West was heavily influenced by the neopragmatism of Richard Rorty.
 Rorty remained a close friend and colleague of West's for many years following West's graduation.
-The title of West's dissertation was Ethics, Historicism and the Marxist Tradition, which was later revised and published under the title The Ethical Dimensions of Marxist Thought.
+The title of West's dissertation was Ethics, Historicism, and the Marxist Tradition, which was later revised and published under the title The Ethical Dimensions of Marxist Thought.

 Career

 Academic appointments

 In his late 20s, he returned to Harvard as a W. E. B. Du Bois Fellow before becoming an assistant professor at Union Theological Seminary in the City of New York.
 In 1984, he went to Yale Divinity School in what eventually became a joint appointment in American studies.
 While at Yale, he participated in campus protests for a clerical labor union and divestment from apartheid South Africa.
 One of the protests resulted in his being arrested and jailed.
-As punishment, the university administration canceled his leave for the spring term in 1987, leading him to commute from Yale in New Haven, Connecticut, where he was teaching two classes, across the Atlantic Ocean to the University of Paris.
+As punishment, the university administration canceled his leave for the spring term in 1987, leading him to commute from Yale in New Haven, Connecticut, where he was teaching two classes, across the Atlantic Ocean to the University of Paris in Saint-Denis.